-We had a great guest speaker from Illinois Mutual on hand to discuss how to sell disability income insurance and the take away is a phenomenal approach to help you sell more!
+We had a great guest speaker from one of our favorite insurers, Illinois Mutual on hand to discuss how to sell disability income insurance in a way that’s easier for your clients to understand is proven to help boost your sales.

-She focused on how to get started, but more importantly, strategies and concepts to increase your disability income insurance sales.
+She focused on how to get started, but more importantly, strategies and concepts to generate more leads and make disability coverage a more meaningful part of your business.

 Disability Income insurance has one major purpose: